 The NYU Steinhardt Vision Award recognizes individuals whose creativity, passion, and innovative thinking have shaped the American experience.
-For our inaugural event, the Vision Award recipients are Judy and Michael Steinhardt and the Eagles.
+This year the Vision Award recipients are Linda and Arthur Carter and Paul Simon.

-We honor the Eagles for their distinctive musical vision, which continues to inspire NYU Steinhardt students, and for making music that has become the soundtrack of our lives.
+We honor Paul Simon for his humanitarian outreach and distinctive musical vision which continues to inspire NYU Steinhardt students and people around the world.